michaelliebman/troubleshooting-moip/troubleshooting-moip.md

 Working with "real" network traffic isn't always possible or ideal.
 Packet generators let you synthesize or replay network traffic.
 One common use case is for load testing.
-Some packet generators can pump out *a lot* of flows, more than you can get going from those "real" devices.
+Some packet generators can pump out *a lot* of flows, more than you can reasonably get going by hand in our test setups.

 But commercial packet generators can be well beyond our budgets, and we need some packets to learn or experiment with.
 [Ostinato](https://ostinato.org/) is